A Background of Primitive Methodism

 Special Events at Other Churches

-The note about the Free Church may refer to Kirkby’s United Methodist Free Church.
+Grandma and grandad also sometimes attended special events in other churches.
+These included the Wesleyans who had (at least) two Wesleyan chapels in Kirkby – the one in Diamond Avenue that became Trinity and one in Old Kirkby that became the Hill.
+They also sometimes went to the Baptists (see Chapter 54) and the Free Church.
+I think the Free Church may refer to Kirkby’s United Methodist Free Church.
 There was a United Methodist Chapel in East Kirkby in 1898.
 According to Bill Clay-Dove’s book “Kirkby-in-Ashfield: An Interesting Township” (p57), it was known as Bethel and became the Spiritualist church.

+Grandad noted hearing him speak in June 1925.
 In her book(let) “I Remember”, Edith Searson noted walking with Ethel to hear Gipsy Smith at an open-air meeting and this may have been the same occasion as the one noted by grandad.

-Much of their social lives revolved around chapel.
+Much of grandma and grandad’s social lives revolved around chapel.
 Evening trips to chapel were often preceded by tea with a relative or friend, including Annie Holmes, Eva, Auntie Bertha and particularly grandma’s parents.
 Sometimes, grandma and grandad hosted and there might have been “several” for tea, particularly ahead of anniversaries or other special occasions.
 They were friends with, and supported by, several of the ministers at Bourne, including Rev Trevvett and Rev Rogers.
 Rev Rogers came to Bourne in 1929 and it was he who married grandma and grandad in 1930 (see Chapter 16).